jazzabeanie/dotfiles/README.md

 OS X:

 1. Install Homebrew.
+2. TODO: turn ansible homebrew tasks into a script to download.
 3. Install `xcode-select --install` (if required.
 It maybe installed with Homebrew)
   - this should install git.
 Check with `git --version`
 4. Change CAPS to Ctrl